• Skip to primary navigation

 **You don’t have to cook berries or stone fruit for this cake, but any firmer fruits like pineapple or pears would benefit from sauteing with butter.
 You can also mix different fruits together if you don’t have enough of any one variety.

-sauteed apples in large pot
+Sauteed apples in a large pot.

 The first step is melting the butter for the cake.
 Reserve six tablespoons of butter for the batter, using the rest to saute the apples.